-This is because the insurer will only pay the minimum benefit amount required -25 per cent of the MBS fee.
+This is because the insurer will only pay the minimum benefit amount required - 25% of the MBS fee.
 Lower benefits paid by the insurer mean higher out-of-pocket costs.
 If not communicated early, this can be confusing for patients.

-Table 1 shows the different types of payments for the treating doctor's services that patients who hold private health insurance may have (no-gap, known-gap, no arrangement).
+Table 1 shows the different types of payments that patients who hold private health insurance may have (no gap, known-gap, no arrangement).